 - Rationalize feeds for your fish

 Another risk you might likely face is when you are raising your fish in earthen ponds and there is heavy rain and flood washes your fish away.

 This does not happen often but when it does, it hits you big.

 From a personal point of view who is into both businesses, I will say both poultry farming and catfish farming are profitable.

 No matter the agribusiness you decide to go into at the end of the day, you will surely make money from it if you play your game well.

-If you are someone that has a lot of money and you are ready to take risks in life and business, then I will advise that you go for poultry business.
+If you are someone that has a lot of money and you are ready to take risks in life and business, then I will advise that you go for the poultry business.
 The risk is much, but the profit is also there.

-If you will be doing a layer chicken farm, then you will be making money from it every day for more than a year and a half before disposing them.
+If you will be doing a layer chicken farm, then you will be making money from it every day for more than a year and a half before disposing of them.

-If you are someone that wants to just make money on the side from agriculture business and you have little experience, space, and money, then It will be advisable to start a catfish farm.
+If you are someone that wants to just make money on the side from the agriculture business and you have little experience, space, and money, then It will be advisable to start a catfish farm.

 Do let us know when you finally start any of this business so we can celebrate you and also use that to motivate others.